 "We would like to extend our thanks to the management and all of the staff at St Luke's for their ongoing commitment to palliative care patients in Carlow and Kilkenny," said Mr Roche.A ceremony to mark the official opening of the new beds will be attended by Minister of State Ann Phelan, members of the SLHF, and management at St Luke's in the Education Centre, Administration Building, on Friday (October 10th, 2014, at 11 am).

-Press statement by the family of Susie Long regarding the announcement today by the Susie Long Hospice Fund of the imminent opening a six-bed palliative care unit in St. Luke’s Hospital in Kilkenny.
+Press statement by the family of Susie Long regarding the announcement earlier in the year by the Susie Long Hospice Fund of the opening a six-bed palliative care unit in St. Luke’s Hospital in Kilkenny.

 “Today is an emotional day for us, as the promise of a hospice for Kilkenny begins to turn into a reality.
 We are delighted that progress is now being made in bringing this vital service to the people in our community who are terminally ill and their families also.
 Susie had to travel to a hospice in Dublin, and we were lucky to able to stay with family there to be with her in her final days.
 We hope this development in St. Luke’s will help remove the turmoil many patients and the families go through, and bring some of the peace and calm that Susie and we experienced in Our Lady’s Hospice in Harold’s Cross in Dublin.
 Hospice care allowed Susie to emerge from pain and uncertainty, to become her full self again and allowed her to speak out on behalf of those who were not receiving the care and treatment they deserved.
 A full hospice service network must be put in place right across Ireland; the terminally ill in every county deserve it, and they cannot wait.